andrej-fischer/cloneHD/README.md

 # Compilation

-For Mac OS X (64bit), there are pre-compiled binaries available on the ftp server above.
+For Mac OS X and GNU Linux (64bit), pre-compiled binaries are available [here](/releases/).
 To compile cloneHD yourself, you need the GNU scientific library ([GSL](http://www.gnu.org/software/gsl/)) v1.15 or later.
-Change the paths in the Makefile to your GSL installation location (if non-standard).
+Change the paths in the Makefile to point to your local GSL installation (if non-standard).
 Then type

 `$ make`

-in the source directory.
-The two executables, `filterHD` and `cloneHD`, will be in `./build`.
+in the `src` directory.
+The executables will be in `build`.
 For debugging with gdb, use `make -f Makefile.debug`.

 # What are cloneHD and filterHD for?